bluwy/website/src/posts/2024-02-05-hot-module-replacement-is-easy/index.md

 At the time of writing (Vite 5.0), HMR in SSR isn't supported yet, but will [land as an experimental feature](https://github.com/vitejs/vite/pull/12165) for Vite 5.1.
 Even though without HMR in SSR, you'd still get HMR in the client-side for JS frameworks like Vue and Svelte.

-Changes to the server-side code requires re-execution of the SSR entrypoint entirely, which can be triggerred by HMR propagation (which also works in SSR).
+Changes to the server-side code requires re-execution of the SSR entrypoint entirely, which can be triggered by HMR propagation (which also works in SSR).
 But often HMR propagation of server-side code will lead to a full page reload, which is perfect for the client to re-sent the request to the server, which will then perform the re-execution.

 ### How can I trigger a page reload in `handleHotUpdate()`?